 Dev Services

-Quarkus supports the automatic provisioning of unconfigured services in development and test mode.
+Quarkus supports the automatic provisioning of unconfigured services in dev and test mode.
 We refer to this capability as Dev Services.
 From a developer’s perspective this means that if you include an extension and don’t configure it then Quarkus will automatically start the relevant service (usually using Testcontainers behind the scenes) and wire up your application to use this service, even pre-configuring access credentials.

 Dev Services will only be enabled in dev/test mode, so it will not affect the application running in production.
 If you want to disable all Dev Services you can use the quarkus.devservices.enabled=false config property, or you can simply configure the service in which case it will result in the Dev Service being disabled automatically.